pmjones/AutoRoute/README.md

         App\Http\Photos\GetPhotos
 ```

-You can specify an alternative configurations with these command line options:
+You can specify alternative configurations with these command line options:

 - `--base-url=` to set the base URL
 - `--ignore-params=` to ignore a number of leading method parameters